guchengxi1994/mask2json/README.md

 the test script can be found [here](./test_scripts/test_multiObjs2Xml.py)

-    from mask2json_utils.getMultiShapes import getMultiObjs_voc as gvoc
+    from convertmask.utils.getMultiShapes import getMultiObjs_voc as gvoc
     gvoc(param1,param2,param3)

 param1:path which saves the origin imgs